dino-/bak/README.md

 If you're not on a system with systemd, these techniques can be used to start this service and manage the logs.

+And you won't want to install the systemd unit files above into /etc/systemd

 Put something like this in your root user's crontab: